-1. Residential Areas: For any residential subdivision where an Arterial street abuts or runs through any portion of the subdivision, the subdivision plan shall provide [lots to back onto the arterial street for the rear lot line to be adjacent to the arterial street](#) and provide a one (1) foot wide no-access easement to prevent vehicle access to the arterial street.
+1. Residential Areas: For any residential subdivision where an Arterial street abuts or runs through any portion of the subdivision, the subdivision plan shall provide for the rear lot line to be adjacent to the arterial street and provide a one (1) foot wide no-access easement to prevent vehicle access to the arterial street.
 2. Commercial Areas: For any commercial subdivision where an Arterial street abuts or runs through any portion of the subdivision, the subdivision plan shall provide for shared accesses to the arterial street or access via internal roads with a one (1) foot wide no-access easement to prevent uncontrolled vehicle access to the Arterial street.